 - 1 tablespoon sour cream

 - 1 tablespoon instant espresso powder

-- 1 cup 2 sticks unsalted butter, cut into chunks
+- 1 cup unsalted butter, cut into large chunks

 - 2 teaspoons vanilla extract

-- In a medium-sized saucepan, pour the water over the sugar and cook this mixture over medium heat, until the color is a dark amber.
-This should take about 10 to 15 minutes.
+In a medium-sized saucepan, pour the water over the sugar and cook this mixture over medium heat, until the color is a dark amber.
+This should take about 15 minutes.
+If you want a slightly more mellow -- less intense -- caramel, go for a lighter amber color, with should take less than 15 minutes.
 Do not ever stir this mixture while it's cooking!